Here Are 4 Decorating Problems You Will Want To Avoid

 1. SIGNS OF DAMP OR MOULD ON WALLS

-Many homes, and particularly older homes have signs of damp in bathrooms, laundry rooms and even kitchens.
+Many homes, and particularly older homes have signs of damp in bathrooms, laundry rooms and even kitchen.
 If you simply try to paint over these problems, you are going to be spending more money to fix up your home later on down the line.

 The good news is that both damp and mould can easily be dealt with and chances are you can stop mould growing immediately.